philthephatman/awesome-hacking-lists/udpsec.md

 - [APKiD](https://github.com/rednaga/APKiD) - Android Application Identifier for Packers, Protectors, Obfuscators and Oddities - PEiD for Android
 - [plasma](https://github.com/plasma-disassembler/plasma) - Plasma is an interactive disassembler for x86/ARM/MIPS.
 It can generates indented pseudo-code with colored syntax.
 - [BitcoinStrategy](https://github.com/skenan/BitcoinStrategy) - bitcoin arbitrage between Huobi and Okcoin
-- [BitcoinExchangeFH](https://github.com/Aurora-Team/BitcoinExchangeFH) - Cryptocurrency exchange market data feed handler (Poloniex, Bittrex, Bitstamp, BTCC, Bitfinex, BitMEX, Gatecoin, GDAX, Huobi, Kraken, OkCoin, Quoine)
+- [BitcoinExchangeFH](https://github.com/Aurora-Team/BitcoinExchangeFH) - Cryptocurrency exchange market data feed handler
 - [NoEye](https://github.com/KibodWapon/NoEye) - A blind mode  exploit  framework (a dns server  and a  web app)  that  like  wvs's AcuMonitor Service or burpsuite's collabrator or cloudeye
-- [not-your-average-web-crawler](https://github.com/tijme/not-your-average-web-crawler) - A web crawler that gathers more than you can imagine.
+- [not-your-average-web-crawler](https://github.com/tijme/not-your-average-web-crawler) - A web crawler (for bug hunting) that gathers more than you can imagine.
 - [kcshell](https://github.com/fdiskyou/kcshell) - Simple Python3 based interactive assembly/disassembly shell for various architectures powered by Keystone/Capstone.
 - [write-ups-2017](https://github.com/ctfs/write-ups-2017) - Wiki-like CTF write-ups repository, maintained by the community.
 2017
 - [CryptoBook](https://github.com/dylanmc/CryptoBook) - Learning Cryptography, math and programming with Cryptol (and maybe some Python)